Multivariate ENSO Index (MEI)

 The six loading fields show the correlations between the local anomalies and the MEI time series.
 Land areas as well as the Atlantic are excluded and flagged in green, while typically noisy regions with no coherent structures and/or lack of data are shown in grey.
 Each field is denoted by a single capitalized letter and the explained variance for the same field in the Australian corner.

 The sea level pressure (P) loadings show the familiar signature of the Southern Oscillation: high pressure anomalies in the west and low pressure anomalies in the east correspond to positive MEI values, or El Niño-like conditions.
 Consistent with P, U has positive loadings near the dateline, corresponding to westerly anomalies along the Equator from Indonesia and the Phillippines to 140W.
 In contrast, significant negative loadings cover the easternmost Pacific off the Central American coast as well as western Indonesia, denoting easterly anomalies during El Niño at this time of year.
 This is the peak season of zonal wind contributions to the MEI (more than 25% explained variance).
-The meridional wind field (V) features negative loadings north of the Equator across the Central Pacific basin, denoting the southward shift of the ITCZ so common during El Niño-like conditions, juxtaposed with positive loadings northeast of Australia (southerly anomalies during El Niño).
+The meridional wind field (V) features scattered negative loadings north of the Equator across the Pacific basin, flagging the southward shift of the ITCZ so common during El Niño-like conditions, juxtaposed with strong positive loadings northeast of Australia (southerly anomalies during El Niño).

-Both sea (S) and air (A) surface temperature fields exhibit the typical ENSO signature of a wedge of positive loadings stretching from the Central and South American coast to just east of the dateline, or warm anomalies during an El Niño event.
+Both sea (S) and air (A) surface temperature fields exhibit the typical ENSO signature of a wedge of positive loadings stretching from the Central and South American coast to the dateline, or warm anomalies during an El Niño event.
 Strong negative loadings north and east of Australia contribute significantly to the overall temperature pattern.
 At the same time, total cloudiness (C) tends to be increased over the west-central tropical Pacific and on the northeastern flank of the South Pacific Convergence Zone (SPCZ), sandwiched in between decreased cloudiness over Indonesia and the eastern-most equatorial Pacific.

-The MEI continues its retreat from its peak explained variance (now down to 20%) of all six fields in the tropical Pacific from 30N to 30S, having regained about 13% since May-June.
+The MEI now stands for 30.2% of the explained variance of all six fields in the tropical Pacific from 30N to 30S, having regained about 13% since May-June.
 For comparison, this value is 1.8% lower than the one registered in 1997, attesting to an overall weakening of ENSO variability in the last one and half decades.
-The loading patterns shown here resemble the seasonal composite anomaly fields of Year 1 in Rasmusson and Carpenter (1982).
+The loading patterns shown here resemble the seasonal composite anomaly fields of Year 0 in Rasmusson and Carpenter (1982).